matrix-org/matrix-js-sdk/README.md

  - Handles WebRTC calling.

 Later versions of the SDK will:
- - Expose a `RoomSummary` which would be suitable for a recents page.
+ - Expose a `RoomSummary` which would be suitable for a recent page.
  - Provide different pluggable storage layers (e.g. local storage, database-backed)

 Usage